Group B Strep (GBS): When Harmless Bacteria Turn Bad

 If you are healthy, then there is nothing you need to do about GBS.

 However, it is a different story if you are pregnant.
-An estimated 25% of all pregnant women carry GBS and a screening test during your third trimester is the only way to confirm that you are a carrier.
+An estimated 25% of all pregnant women carry GBS and a screening test during week 35 to 37 of pregnancy is the only way to confirm that you are a carrier.
 If you come back positive, you and your baby can be protected with antibiotic treatment.

 GBS can also cause dangerous infections in adults with certain chronic medical conditions such as diabetes or liver disease.
 Seniors are also at an increased risk of illness due to GBS.